Brotherta/wam-examples/README.md

 ### Instantiate the Web Assembly Module

 In the processor, you will have access to the module thanks to the processor options.
-When you create the processor, you will have to instantiate the module, in order to use the C++ function.
+When you create the processor, you will have to instantiate the module, to use the C++ function.
-There is multiple ways to do this, there, we use the method as following :
+There are multiple ways to do this, there, we use the method as follows:

 ```javascript
 setupWasm(options) {